-Updated: Did you know June is Men’s Health Month?
-As you might imagine, the goal is to raise awareness about common health issues men face and to spread knowledge about how to prevent, treat, and detect these problems.
+Did you know June is Men’s Health Month?
+As you might imagine, the goal is to raise awareness about common health issues men face and spread knowledge about preventing, treating, and detecting these problems.

 It’s important to take care of yourself and look after your health and wellbeing.
 This is vital for everyone; you, your spouse, your kids, your loved ones, and your friends.
-Across the nation, there are all kinds of gatherings and activities planned to accomplish these goals.
+Across the nation, there are all kinds of resources to accomplish these goals.

 You don’t necessarily have to make drastic changes to your lifestyle.
 Sometimes minor tweaks and simple modifications can yield huge benefits.
 With that in mind, here are four small things you can do to get into the spirit and celebrate Men’s Health Month!

 You don’t have to hit the gym two hours a day, five days a week to exercise.
 That’s certainly an option, and if you go that route, more power to you.
 But especially this time of year, getting more exercise is easy.

 You can take a walk on the beach, go for a hike, or even just make it a point to run around the park with your kids.

 With summer here, it’s the perfect time to start a new workout regimen.
 You can even join a softball team or rec league soccer club.
 What better way to get outside and enjoy the beautiful weather?
 Even just adding a small amount of extra exercise can have a huge impact.

 Related Reading: How Much Does Divorce Cost in California?

 Diet so often goes hand in hand with exercise.
 Again, you can make an extreme change and totally overhaul your eating habits.
 But at the same time, even relatively small changes can produce significant results.
 It can be as simple as cutting down your fat and sodium levels.